Total TimePrep/Total Time: 20 min.

 - 1/2 cup crumbled feta cheese

 - Preheat oven to 400°.
 Place fillets in a 15x10x1-in. baking pan coated with cooking spray.
 Top with tomatoes, artichoke hearts, olives and cheese.
-Bake, uncovered, 15-20 minutes or until fish flakes easily with a fork.
+Bake, uncovered, until fish flakes easily with a fork, 15-20 minutes.

 Southwest Tilapia: Follow method as directed but top fillets with 1 cup diced tomatoes with mild green chilies, 1/2 each cup cubed avocado, thawed corn, cubed cheddar cheese and 1/2 tsp. dried cilantro.